AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/headless-journey/model-your-content.md

 # How to Model Your Content {#model-your-content}

+>[!CAUTION]
+>
+>WORK IN PROGRESS - The creation of this document is ongoing and it should not be understood as complete or definitive nor should it be used for production purposes.

 In this part of the [AEM Headless Developer Journey](#overview.md), you can learn how to model your content structure.
 Then realize that structure for Adobe Experience Manager (AEM) using Content Fragments Models and Content Fragments, for reuse across channels.

 ## The Story So Far {#story-so-far}